-We propose achieving statewide lidar coverage within 8 years (2026) by prioritizing areas of need (Figure 2) as often as possible and leveraging partnerships.
-We also recommend consideration of training and outreach that is needed for statewide lidar.
-This document should be updated as new technologies and drivers become available.
+We propose achieving statewide lidar coverage within 8 years (2026) by prioritizing areas of need (Figure 2) and leveraging partnerships whenever possible.
+We also recommend considering training and outreach as an integral part of effective lidar collection for Idaho.
+This document should be updated as new technologies and BU drivers become available.
 The lidar specifications and derivative products should also be updated as technologies are updated.
 We also recommend maintaining an accurate cost estimate recognizing new lidar data acquisitions in the state as they occur.